 Incorporate a proper warm-up and cool-down

 Warm-up and cool-down?
-No, I’m not talking about heating up last night’s leftovers or getting your almond latte on perfect drinking temperature.
+No, I’m not talking about heating up last night’s leftovers or getting your almond latte at the perfect drinking temperature.
 Preparing your body for immense yet pleasurable torture (read: working out) is as essential as rolling a yoga mat out pre-pilates.

 These are not just gimmicks to lure you in and stretch an already long workout even longer.
 Warming up and cooling down your body are scientifically proven ways to protect your muscles from any unnecessary harm.
 There are countless examples at your service on Youtube or other websites so more tutorials and videos than you could ever fathom so ‘not finding one’ is the kind of excuse that won’t fly.
 Ever.